openshift/enhancements/enhancements/kubelet/user-namespaces-support.md

 ## Proposal

-There are two pieces to this proposal:
+There are three pieces to this proposal:
 - Extend SCC to be aware of the `hostUsers` field:
     - Add a new field `UserNamespaceLevel` to SCC, which will be `AllowHostLevel` by default
     - Add a new SCC to the default list: `restricted-v3`
-        - This SCC will be identical to `restricted-v2`, but have `UserNamespaceLevel` set to `RequirePodNamespace`
+        - This SCC will be identical to `restricted-v2`, but have `UserNamespaceLevel` set to `RequirePodLevel`
-    - Add a new SCC to the default list: `nonroot-v3`
-        - This SCC will be identical to `nonroot-v2`, but have `UserNamespaceLevel` set to `RequirePodNamespace`
     - Add a new SCC to the default list: nested-container.
 It will have:
         - SELinux context set to `MustRunAs.Type: container_engine_t`
         - `RunAsUserStrategy: RunAsAny`
-        - `UserNamespaceLevel`: `RequirePodNamespace`
+        - `UserNamespaceLevel`: `RequirePodLevel`
         - And otherwise mirror the `restricted-v2` profile
 - Add the features `UserNamespacesSupport`, `UserNamespacesPodSecurityStandards` and `ProcMountType` to the list that qualify a cluster as `TechPreviewNoUpgrade`
     - While `UserNamespacesSupport` is beta in upstream Kubernetes 1.30, it is off by default.
+- For GA of this feature, add a feature in the openshift-apiserver that denies kubelets from getting certs if they are too old.

 ### Workflow Description